echojc/echojc.github.io/content/posts/2013-11-04-exploring-scala-macros-map-to-case-class-conversion.md

 mapper for out of the WeakTypeTag.
 This tpe variable can then be used directly within quasiquotes.

-[<s>Note: it looks like WeakTypeTags should also be directly usable within quasiquotes since [they also have a Liftable implementation](http://www.scala-lang.org/files/archive/api/2.11.0-M5/#scala.reflect.api.StandardLiftables) but I couldn't get it to work.
-I didn't look too closely at it though.</s>
-[densh has pointed out](#comment-1138314276) that you need a variable of type `WeakTypeTag` and not a type of one for this to work.]
+[~Note: it looks like WeakTypeTags should also be directly usable within quasiquotes since [they also have a Liftable implementation](http://www.scala-lang.org/files/archive/api/2.11.0-M5/#scala.reflect.api.StandardLiftables) but I couldn't get it to work.
+I didn't look too closely at it though.~ [densh has pointed out](#comment-1138314276) that you need a variable of type `WeakTypeTag` and not a type of one for this to work.]